interledger-deprecated/tutorials/letter-shop/index.md

 1. Connect to an account from which to send payments
 1. Initiate a payment using the address, amount, and condition provided in the response to the original letter request
-1. Complete the payment and return the proof-of-payment token to be used to complete the original request
+1. Complete the payment and return the proof-of-payment token and instructions on how to use it to complete the original request

 ## Step 1: Get the code